 Health care coverage means health care benefits that are provided by a health plan.

 Private coverage is included in the meaning of a health plan.
 The court may decide this as an option and order private coverage for the children.
 Private coverage must still meet the court standard.
 If private coverage is currently in place for the joint children, the court must order coverage to continue.

-The court considers the following four factors to determine if health care coverage is appropriate:
+When establishing or modifying medical support, the court considers the following four factors to determine if health care coverage is appropriate: